-- 1. Change spilt type air-conditioner which have been in use for more than 15 years to those with Label No. 5 (power saving certification) - 2.
+- 1. Change split type air-conditioner which have been in use for more than 15 years to those with Label No. 5 (power saving certification) - 2.
 Improve performance of air-conditioning system in production process. - 3.
 Provide measurement tool for performance of NG combustion to enhance effective combustion. - 4.
-Change 40-Watt fluorescent lights to 15-Watt LED.
+Change 40-Watt fluorescent lights to 15-Watt LED. - 5.
+Support the design, purchase and procurement of machinery, tools and equipment for use in production and service by considering energy efficiency.